Full Grain vs. Top Grain Leather vs. Genuine Leather

 The most basic form of leather care occurs in two steps: cleaning & conditioning.

 Cleaning your leather is meant to take the dirt and foreign oils off of your leather.
 To clean your leather, first go over the surface with a horse hair brush to remove surface level dirt.
 Search at a local flea market before buying new.
 Second, get a tin of saddle soap.
 It is cheap, efficient, and will last you a long time.
-Then, full the cap of the tin with water, dab a barber's brush in the water, transfer the brush to the soap, and move the brush in a circular motion to create form.
+Then, full the cap of the tin with water, dab a barber's brush in the water, transfer the brush to the soap, and move the brush in a circular motion to create foam.
 Then, apply the soap to the leather is small sections.
 Finally, take the soap off with a clean towel.

 Conditioning the leather is meant to add healthy oils back into your leather and prevent the leather from drying out.
 There are many conditioners out there.
 Find one that is in your price range and be sure to read the reviews.
 Keep in mind that some conditioners smell differently and condition differently than others, so be on the look out for that information.
 If you are looking for additional direction, my favorite is Huberd's because of the rich smell and thick application.

 You're done!
 Your leather is clean and looking as good as new.
 Repeat this process every 6 months, or when your leather looks like it needs some love.
-The products are purchased should last years, and your goods will thank you.
+The products you purchased should last years, and your goods will thank you.